 If there is a skill that you want to learn or something you want to try to improve at, think about committing to a 100 day project.

 In 2016, I did a 100 Day Lettering Project and it was one of the best things I ever did to challenge myself creatively.
-There are a zillion sorts of 100 day projects out there, just one search on Instagram gives you so many options to consider.
-Check out what I’m talking about in the video below.
+There are a zillion sorts of 100 day projects out there.
+Hop onto Instagram and search hashtags of “100 days” – see what pops up and commit to something.

-If you commit to working on a skill every day and challenge yourself to step out of your comfort zone, I guarantee you that by the end of 100 days, you will have a sense of achievement like you’ve never felt before, and you will have improved significantly at whatever you were concentrating on.
+If you commit to working on a skill every day and are prepared to step out of your comfort zone, I guarantee you that by the end of 100 days, you will have a sense of achievement like you’ve never felt before.
+You will have improved significantly at whatever you were concentrating on.
 It’s a big one, but the rewards are so worth it!
 I know you can do it!!

 6. Use different mediums.